The Dravo Corporation:

 finally discarded in 1975.

 USS Christopher [DE-100] was launched June 19, 1943 and commissioned October 23, 1943 with Lt.
 A.W.P.
 Trench in command.
 The first assignment for Christopher was to sail from Philadelphia on December 25, 1943

 for duty off Brazil and Trinidad.
 Between January 16th and February 11th, she sailed off Montevideo, screening the British ship Cambria as she repaired broken cables.
 Similar duty continued until Christopher was decommissioned at Natal, Brazil, on December 19, 1944, and loaned to Brazil under lend-lease.
 She was renamed Benevente for Brazilian service.
 On June 30, 1953, when the loan ended, she was stricken from the U.S. Navy List and transferred to Brazil under the Mutual Assistance Program.
-The ship was discarded in 1964.
+The ship was d

 USS Thomas [DE-102] was launched on July 31, 1943 and commissioned on November 21, 1943.
 Lt.
 Comdr.
 David M. Kellogg was given command.
 Thomas was named for Clarence Crase Thomas (1886–1917) the first United States naval officer to lose his life in World War I.